 - No fused box frames around chromosomes

-- No halos around a chromosome (occurs when a chromosome is enhanced by itself, in karyotype mode.
-You improve the karyotype, but leave effects on the metaphase.)
+- No halos around a chromosome (occurs when a chromosome is enhanced by itself, in karyotype mode)

-- Fuse entire cell into one frame for both sets of images.
-The enhanced and raw/unenhanced images need to match
+- Fuse an entire cell into one frame for both sets of images.
+The enhanced and raw/unenhanced images need to match.

-- Rename lab images with sequential numbers 1-10, when possible.
+- Rename laboratory images with sequential numbers (eg, 1–10).

 - Double check that all submitted cells: